cambridge-ceu/csd3/systems/software.md

     This version has options EFFECT_PRINT_PRECISION and STDERR_PRINT_PRECISION (both with default 4) to enable many decimal places.

-    The letter `r` as in `2020-05-05r` indicates a replacement of functions in `libsrc/MathStats.cpp` to ensure generality -- details have also been posted>
+    The letter `r` as in `2020-05-05r` indicates a replacement of functions in `libsrc/MathStats.cpp` to ensure generality -- [details](files/complaint.pdf) have also been posted to the GitHub page, [https://github.com/statgen/METAL/issues/24](https://github.com/statgen/METAL/issues/24).

+    ```
+    FATAL ERROR -
+    a too large, ITMAX too small in gamma countinued fraction (gcf)

+    so the -1.info file could not be generated.
+    ```

 [^gemma]: Note on compiling from source